syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 ![Tooltip alignment support in UWP Chart](Interactive-Features_images/Interactive-Features_img3.jpeg)

-**ToolTipMargin**
+**TooltipMargin**

-You can also set the distance for the margin to be positioned from the cursor using [`ToolTipMargin`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_TooltipMarginProperty) property as in the below code snippet.
+You can also set the distance for the margin to be positioned from the cursor using [`TooltipMargin`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartTooltip.html#Syncfusion_UI_Xaml_Charts_ChartTooltip_TooltipMarginProperty) property as in the below code snippet.

 {% tabs %}